dialvare/edge-cv-serie/docs/sno_aws.md

 All good?
 Well, now we can affirm that we are ready to deploy the Single Node OpenShift!

 ## Single Node deployment
+The moment has arrived, in a matter of minutes we will have our SNO deployed and ready to work.
+Without further delay, let's go through these steps:

 1. On the terminal, you will need to create a config file to specify the cluster details.
 Run:
    ```
    openshift-install create install-config --dir=./